|

 226 - 651 A.D.

+Founded around 226 AD, in Persia, the Sassanian Empire lasted over 400 years as a grand imperial rival to Rome.
 The Sassanids saw themselves as heirs of the Persian Achaemenid Empire .
-During its 400 year rule the Sassanid kingdom became rich and the loose administartion of the Parthians was replaced with a stronger Achaemenid style system.
+During its 400 year rule the Sassanid kingdom became rich and the loose administration of the Parthians was replaced with a stronger Achaemenid style system.
 Under Shapur I, the Sassanid empire stretched from Euphrates to the west, Merv in the north and Punjab in the east, Briefly under Khosrau II it conquered Egypt.
 Zoroastrianism, which had fallen into disuse under the Parthians, was revived and made a powerful state religion .Town planning and irrigation works were carried out on a grand scale .
 Sculpture, textiles and metal work reached new heights during the Sassanid reign.
 After exhaustive wars with the Byzantine empire, the weakened Sassanids fell to the armies of the Islamic Umayyd Caliphs from Arabia in 637...more

 Recent News of the Persian empires